jacoblapworth/akahu-sdk-swift/src/react/loader.md

 ### Default Layout

-By default, the Loader component is given a layout class.
-This is good for putting in large empty states like panels while loading data.
+`XUILoader` is given a layout class by default.
+This is good for putting in large empty states, like panels, while loading data.

 We recommend using the `label` prop to provide information to screen readers.